-You can open a single file, folders, playlists, CUE sheets, and iTunes collections in Tag Editor.
-Use either dialogue window or drag-and-drop to add files in Tag Editor.
+You can open single media files, folders, playlists, CUE sheets, and iTunes tracks in Tag Editor.
+Use either Open Dialog window or Drag-and-Drop to add files to Tag Editor.

 By default, Tag Editor displays columns with the most common music tags: Artwork, Album, Artist, Filename, Genre, and Comment.
-To see and edit other columns right-click on the table header or choose them in View > Column menu.
+To see and edit other columns, right-click on the table header or choose them in the View > Column menu.

 Sorting and filtering rows speed up batch tagging.

-To sort rows just click a column header, for example, "Artist".
-To change sorting order from ascending to descending click a column header again.
+To sort rows, click a column header, for example, Artist.
+To change the sorting order from ascending to descending, click a column header again.

 You can also insert a keyword in the search field and check the 'Filter' box to show only rows that contain the keyword.

-To move selected rows to another window or tab, press the Move button in the toolbar and choose a window or a tab where files should be moved.
+To move selected rows to another window or tab, press the Move button in the toolbar and choose a destination window or a tab.

-To load selected tags automatically press ⌘+D. In automatic mode, Tag Editor can load music metadata from online databases, iTunes, or local folders and filenames.
+To load selected tags automatically, press the ⌘+D. Tag Editor can load music metadata from online databases, iTunes, or local folders and filenames in automatic mode.